FreeCAD/DevelopersHandbook/technical/snap.md

 Several of FreeCAD's dependencies take a long time to build and seldomly change: the two largest culprits here are OCCT and GMSH.
 These two packages have been split into their own "unlisted" snap, called freecad-deps-core22.
-To update the versions of those libraries, that snap is the one that must be updated, ratheer than freecad-snap itself.
+To update the versions of those libraries, that snap is the one that must be updated, rather than freecad-snap itself.

 ## Important links